JiLisx/SplitGoogleJson/README.md

 ## Known Issues & Future Work

 1. **Primary IPC Extraction**: The IPC sequence is now random, and the first IPC is not the main IPC.
 We are planning to implement a primary IPC extraction feature to enhance the functionality of the project.
+2. The inventor.txt and assignee.txt will be re-exacted using the unique key of publication number.

 ## Contributions
 Contributions to improve the tool or add more features are welcome!
 Please open an issue for discussion or submit a pull request.